 Appendix 2.
 Mean megafaunal density along the MARS cable route and control sites, organized by phylum (or subphylum).
 The density (# m-2) of each taxon at all available video transects (n=94) and all depths were averaged to produce an overall average density.
 SD = standard deviation.
 Percent indicates the percentage of the total average faunal density (1.41 megafaunal individuals 100 m-2).
+Was this just the 2007-2008 samples or includes the PLIB samples?